athena-xcy/Course-Catalog/README.md

 ### Database

-development and test database: sqlite3
+development and test: sqlite3

-production database: postgre
+production: postgresql

 ### Run the app